medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/1-user-flow.md

 A data consumer is an individual or an organization who wants to consume certain kinds of data for specific purposes, with or without paying.

 ##### Data Provider
-A data provider is an individual or an organization that holds data and the permission to provide data to data consumers to obtain benefits, such as incentives or services.
+A data provider is an individual or an organization that holds data and a permission to provide data to data consumers to obtain benefits, such as incentives or services.

 ##### Oracle (Oracle operator)
-An oracle is a data validator that guarantees data validity and integrity while data is delivered from data providers to data consumers.
+An oracle is a data validator that guarantees validity and integrity of the data before data is delivered from data providers to data consumers.
 Data verification is essential to ensure the atomicity of data delivery and incentive payments.

 ##### Panacea Blockchain Validator